yibowang622/yibowang622.github.io/_posts/2025-04-15-Financial-News-Sentiment-Analysis-with-CNBC-Articles.md

 In this post, I'll explore how to analyze the sentiment of financial news articles from CNBC using Python, web scraping, and a specialized financial language model.
 Financial sentiment analysis provides valuable insights for investors, analysts, and researchers who want to understand the emotional tone behind market news.
 The approach demonstrated here uses a combination of web scraping techniques with the FinBERT model, a financial sentiment analysis tool trained specifically for financial text.
 Unlike a traditional Python environment setup, this implementation runs entirely in Google Colab, which presents unique challenges and solutions that I'll explain throughout.

+### Analysis Approach
+### Data Collection
+I scraped CNBC's website using a hybrid approach that combines elements of both Scrapy and Beautiful Soup.
+While a traditional Python environment would typically use Scrapy with a proper project structure, command-line interface, and persistent storage, Google Colab required adaptations to work within its notebook environment.
+The main challenges faced in the Colab environment included:

+**1. Reactor issues:** Scrapy's underlying Twisted framework can only be started once per Colab session<br>
+**2. Non-persistent file system:** Files are lost between runtime restarts<br>
+**3. Integration limitations:** Combining interactive notebook cells with asynchronous web scraping frameworks<br>

+To overcome these limitations, I created a solution that:

+* Uses BeautifulSoup for HTML parsing and requests for HTTP calls<br>
+* Implements token-aware chunking to handle long articles<br>
+* Processes articles sequentially with appropriate delays<br>
+* Provides real-time feedback within the notebook<br>

+### Sentiment Analysis
+For the sentiment analysis, I used the FinBERT model from HuggingFace, which is specifically trained on financial texts.
+The model classifies text into three categories:

+* Positive
+* Negative
+* Neutral

+A key technical challenge was handling the token limit of the FinBERT model (512 tokens).
+To solve this, I implemented a chunking approach that:

+1. Tokenizes the full article text<br>
+2. Splits it into chunks of 450 tokens (safely below the limit)<br>
+3. Analyzes each chunk separately<br>
+4. Aggregates the sentiment scores across all chunks<br>

 ```python
 import requests
 from bs4 import BeautifulSoup